The World Heritage Site and the criteria for inclusion in the "WORLD HERITAGE LIST"

-This category of goods, which "illustrate the evolution of society in human settlements over the centuries, under the influence of solicitations and / or advantages originating in their natural environment and subsequent social, economic and cultural forces, internal and external "(from the" Regulation for the action of the World Heritage Convention "), must meet the requirement of exceptional universal value on the basis of their representativeness © n terms of clearly defined geo-cultural region and their power to illustrate essential and distinct cultural elements of these regions.
+This category of goods, which "illustrate the evolution of society and human settlements over the centuries, under the influence of solicitations and / or advantages originating in their natural environment and subsequent social, economic and cultural forces, internal and external "(from the" Regulation for the action of the World Heritage Convention "), must meet the requirement of exceptional universal value on the basis of their representativeness © n terms of clearly defined geo-cultural region and their power to illustrate the essential and distinct cultural elements of these regions.

 This recognition of landscape assets reflects a changed sensitivity ¥ awareness of the value that the context can wear, beyond ¯ in addition to the intrinsic value of the monumental emergency; a territorial scale in which the single monumental testimonies are connected to the history, image and cultural values of entire landscape contexts.